xaviermignot/xaviermignot.github.io/_drafts/azure-iot-device-journey.md

 - Most of the boards are not ready for IoT: no WiFi or event BLE
 - As the dev workflow is handy, if you want to host your code on a repo it's not the best

+## So how to choose ?
+It depends on what you want to do, and where your are in your learning journey:
+- You are just starting and have no specific idea for the moment ?
+Use a Raspberry Pi model A/B
+- You are starting and you want to build something wireless or portable ?
+Use Raspberry Pi Zero W

 ## What's next ?

 There are lots of devices to try out there (Wio Terminal from Seeed Studio, Pico, ...) but I have enough devices at the moment.
 I could make something with CircuitPython on a connected device (like the Metro), or use a BLE CircuitPython board as a child device and a Pi as a gateway for instance.
 Projects first, buying things next !